 The Certificate III in Information Technology is a hands-on qualification that has a key focus on the skills and knowledge essential for any IT career.
-You will learn all the essential skills for a successful career in IT including how to run standard diagnostic tests, install and optimise operating system software and manage the migration to newer technology.
+You will learn all the essential skills for a successful career in IT including how to run standard diagnostic tests, local device system administration, basic programming, and supporting ICT problem resolution.

 Start and study anytime

 Dedicated student adviser